SHARE

 In this blog post, I will explore essential strategies and insights to ensure your clean beauty brand thrives in the coming decade.

-The boundary between wellness and beauty has blurred and has started to merge.
-Consumers understand that how they look reflects how they feel.
+The boundary between wellness and beauty has blurred and continues to merge.
+Consumers understand that how they look reflects how they feel and how they feel reflects their mental well being.

-It’s becoming more popular to combine lifestyle choices and beauty due to consumers wanting education for skincare from the inside out.
+It’s becoming more popular to combine lifestyle choices and beauty due to the consumers desire for skincare education from the inside out.

 1. The Rise of Clean Beauty: Why Your Brand Needs to Keep Up

-The demand for clean beauty has skyrocketed.
-Today’s consumers want beauty products free from harmful chemicals, sourced sustainably, and created with a transparent ethical approach.
+Today’s consumers want beauty products free of harmful chemicals, sourced sustainably, and created with a transparent ethical approach.

-Sustainability is at the forefront of formulation adjustments as chemists seek lab-grown ingredients to replace Petrolatum and Parabens.
+Sustainability is at the forefront of formulation adjustments as chemists seek lab-grown ingredients to replace Petroleum and Parabens.

 Consumers believe that cleaner products are safer and healthier for their physical and mental well being.
-They believe sustainable beauty brands offer non-toxic ingredients that are higher quality.
+They believe sustainable beauty brands offer non-toxic ingredients that are higher quality, safer and environmentally friendly.

 Whether it’s vegan, cruelty-free or eco-friendly, we will see government involvement become stricter in the coming years to clarify which is which and why they are what they say they are.
 No longer can you launch anything into the market and expect it to do well.
 Brands must prove they are exactly what the packaging says.

-There is far too much education and information readily available to the consumer who are reading labels and understanding ingredients.
-They are paying attention and will not get behind a brand that is green-washing.
+There is far too much education and information readily available to the consumer who are reading labels, understanding ingredients, and tracing its origins.
+They're paying attention and will not get behind a brand that is green-washing.
 If your brand doesn’t adhere to market trends, it will not survive.

 2. Forecasting Clean Beauty Trends for the Next Decade

-To stay future-ready, it’s crucial to understand where the industry is headed and how you can incorporate clean beauty innovation.
+To stay future-ready, it’s crucial to understand where the industry is heading and how you can incorporate clean beauty innovation at any budget.
 We’ve already seen a back-to-basics trend where consumers are embracing a slow living lifestyle.
+Keep that in mind when you create your brand.

-Now that Gen Alpha’s are becoming adults their comfort level for AI and virtual experiences will transform the beauty industry.
-Predicted patterns show consumers will merge localism, minimalism and climate-adaptive beauty.
+Now that Gen Alpha’s are becoming adults their comfort level for AI and virtual experiences is set to transform the beauty industry.
+Predicted patterns show consumers will merge localism, minimalism, and climate-adaptive beauty.

 Here are the key trends predicted to shape the next decade in clean beauty;